After years of living remotely and traveling alone, I was heading back to civilization for a three-month stay.

 3) A secure and convenient location (to activities, food, laundromat) is priceless.

-4) After receiving permission, and while carefully protecting everyone's privacy, respectfully take photos of your beautiful private space upon arrival.
+4) While carefully protecting everyone's privacy, respectfully take photos of the beautiful private space upon arrival.

-This allows you to remember its authentic presentation, plus exactly how to make that bed before final departure.
-Also, if damage is suspected, you have photos to reference so you can handle responsibly.
+This allows me to remember its authentic presentation, plus exactly how to make that bed before final departure.
+Also, if damage is ever suspected, I have photos to reference so I can handle responsibly.

-5) Complete strangers who gift such kindness...change our life for the better...every moment we think of them.
+5) Strangers who gift such kindness change our life for the better, every moment we think of them.

-I often think of, hold dear, and am deeply grateful for their kindness.
-This mindful gift is what keeps on giving.
+I often think of and am deeply grateful for the kindness I received.
+Their mindful gift is what keeps on giving.